-Adults usually have the right in the United States to decide for themselves whether or not to go to the hospital.
-However, if they are a danger to themselves or others because of their mental state, they can legally be committed to a mental health institution if that threat is involved.
+Adults in the United States usually have the right to decide for themselves whether or not to go to the hospital.
+However, if someone is a danger to themselves or others due to their psychological condition, they can legally be committed to a mental hospital.

 What Are the Different Types of Forced Psychiatric Hospitalizations?

-There are three kinds of involuntary hospitalizations due to a patient’s mental state, which include:
+There are three types of forced hospitalization based on a patient’s mental state, which include:

 Preventive Confinement